 Radon is a so-called “inert” gas that is also radioactive.
-In other words it emits ionising radiation.
+It emits ionising radiation.
 If people suffer excessive exposure to this radiation in their workplace or at home, it can lead to cell damage and therefore to cancer.
-It is estimated that up to 14% of all cases of lung cancer in the world are caused by radon. measurements are crucial.
+Radon is responsible for up to 14% of all cases of lung cancer in the world.
+So measurements are crucial.

 Radon comes from the ground